 Our study has some limitations.
 First, it was a retrospective study with insufficient data in the IOM group, which may have affected the overall analysis.
 Second, owing to the long period of time, some patient data, such as for prognosis, were either unknown or missing.
-Third, the cases for IOM were very low, so it is necessary to further expand the size in future studies to obtain more accurate results.
+Third, the number of cases with IOM was very low, so it is necessary to further expand the sample size in future studies to obtain more accurate results.
 In addition, all patients were from the same hospital, which may have led to inherent confounding factors.
 Furthermore, we only found altered serum concentrations of AFP and CA125 in diabetic patients with IOM of primary liver cancer.
 Therefore, how these two factors change remains unclear.
 Finally, in the basic clinical characteristics of diabetic patients, statistics on body mass index (BMI), smoking history and other clinical complications are not performed, which may cause errors in the statistical results.
 Pairing the patient’s BMI with diabetes, smoking history, and other clinical complications will make the results more accurate and more convincing.
 We will further study their potential relationships in future experiments.

 CONCLUSION